qferre/atypeak/README.md

 ## Description

-Quickly summarize the philosphy : few layers, stacked multiview, compression to lose anomalies and keep good features
+Quickly summarize the philosphy : few layers, stacked multiview, convolution for combis, autoencoder for compression to lose anomalies and keep good features

-### Results availability
+### Results

 ReMap data has been processed, available here : www.remap/the_tab_that_Benoit_promised_me

-### Data source

 The raw data included here is a subset of ReMap 2018 data, source is <remap link>